RobTillaart/runningAngle/README.md

 - RADIANS = 2 π = 6.283...
 - GRADIANS = 400°

 GRADIANS are sometimes called GON.

 There also exists a type milli-radians which is effectively the same as RADIANS \* 1000.
-It won't be supported.
+This won't be supported.
+Other exotic angle-types can be converted here - https://github.com/RobTillaart/AngleConvertor

 #### runningAngle

-- **runningAngle(AngleType type = DEGREES)** constructor, default to DEGREES
+- **runningAngle(AngleType type = DEGREES)** constructor, default to DEGREES.
 - **float add(float angle)** adds value using a certain weight, except the first value after a reset is used as initial value.
 The **add()** function returns the new average.